Noema: Interpreting Husserl

 In fact, commentators have been unable to achieve consensus on exactly what a noema is.
 In a recent survey, David Woodruff Smith distinguished four different schools of thought.
 On one view, to say that the noema is the intentional object of an act of consciousness is to mean that it quite literally is an object.
 Husserl's student Roman Ingarden, for example, held that both ordinary objects, like chairs and trees, and intentional objects, like a chair precisely as it appears to me, or even a fictional tree, actually exist, but have different "modes" of existence.

 An alternative view, developed primarily by Aron Gurwitsch, emphasizes the noema of perceptual experience.
 Most ordinary objects can be perceived in different ways and from different perspectives (consider looking at a tree from several different positions).
 For Gurwitsch, what is perceived in each such act is a noema, and the object itself—the tree, say—is to be understood as the collection or system of noemata associated with it.
 This view has similarities with phenomenalism.

 Robert Sokolowski, alternatively, holds that a noema is just the actual object of perception or judgment itself, considered phenomenologically.
-In other words, the noema of the judgment that "this chair is uncomfortable" is neither an entity (the chair considered as uncomfortable) which exists in addition to the chair itself (but with a different mode of existence)—the Ingarden view; nor is the noema of such a judgment identified with a particular tactile perception of the chair—which along with other perceptions constitutes the chair as such—the Gurwitsch view.
-For Sokolowski, the noema is not a separate entity at all, but the chair itself as in this instance perceived or judged.
+In other words, the noema of the judgment that "this chair is uncomfortable" is neither an entity (the chair considered as uncomfortable) which exists in addition to the chair itself (but with a different mode of existence)—as in the Ingarden view—nor is the noema of such a judgment identified with a particular tactile perception of the chair, which, along with other perceptions, constitutes the chair as such—as in the Gurwitsch view.
+For Sokolowski, rather, the noema is not a separate entity at all, but the chair itself as in this instance perceived or judged.
 This seems consistent with Husserl's emphasis on the noema as the "perceived as such…remembered as such...judged as such..."